Which site would you like to visit?

 Perhaps Anselme’s most important insight was that to make profound Champagne, you must start with a great wine for the base.
 Fortunately for him, he was blessed with spectacular grand cru vineyard holdings in Avize, Cramant, and Oger.

 In fact, while much has been made of his winemaking methods, Anselme’s emphasis on viticulture and terroir may have been his greatest advance.
 He is one of the world’s most profound thinkers about the relationship between healthy soils and the wines that spring from them.

 With low yields and fastidious viticulture, he is able to harvest fruit that is not only Champagne’s most physiologically ripe, but also its most expressive.

-In the winery, he also defies convention, using only indigenous yeasts for fermentations and minimizing the use of SO2.
-Fermentation and aging is in wood barrels (less than 20% new), and wines are left on their fine lees for extended periods.
-And because, as Anselme says, “great Champagne needs no make-up, dosage is kept to an absolute minimum.”
+In the winery, Selosse defies convention by using a selection of yeast strains culled from his own vineyards for fermentations, and by minimizing the use of SO2.
+He ferments and raises his wines in wood barrels (less than 20% new) and leaves them on their fine lees for extended periods.

 It is a measure of what Anselme has accomplished that in 1994, Gault-Millau named him France’s best winemaker in every category, an unprecedented honor.
 Accolades like this have contributed to his reputation as perhaps the most original winemaker in France today, admired not only by his peers but by a legion of collectors worldwide who covet each and every bottle of Jacques Selosse Champagne they can find.